Complete Guide on Parts of Telescope: Names, Functions & Diagram

 Overview of Telescope Anatomy

 As we know, the telescope is one of the important optical instruments for Astronomical scientists.
-It consists of different telescope parts like lenses, eyepiece, finderscope, etc. Without it, we can’t see the universe beyond our earth.
-With the help of a telescope, today’s scientist finds a new planet, universe, & threats to the earth.
-Before handling it we have to know the parts of a telescope.
+It consists of different telescope parts like lenses, eyepiece, finderscope, and more.
+Without it, we can’t see the universe beyond our earth.
+With the help of a telescope, today’s scientist finds a new planet, universe, & threats to the world.
+Before handling it, we have to know the parts of a telescope.

 Diagram of Telescope Parts